-Her poetry has appeared in Crab Orchard Review, The Tishman Review, Folio, Spoon River Poetry Review, South Carolina Review, Midwest Quarterly, Asimov's Science Fiction Magazine, Rhino, The Atlanta Review, and anthologized in Villanelles (ed.
+Her poetry has appeared most recently in Rabbit, The Tishman Review, Pedestal Magazine, Grey Sparrow Journal, and Escape into Life, Rhino, The Atlanta Review, and anthologized in Villanelles (ed.
 Finch and Mali, 21012).
 Boyer was awarded first place in the 2008 international poetry competition sponsored by the Science Fiction Poetry Association.

 Boyer's essays have been published by Great Lakes Review as part of the Narrative Map, The Tishman Review, Canoe & Kayak, Paddler Magazine, and American Whitewater.
 Her essays have been anthologized in Voices of Michigan (ed.
 Winston, 1999) and In Season: Stories of Discovery, Loss, Home and Other Places, (ed.
 Ross, 2018).